thomsonreuters/eessi-as4.net/output/doc/wiki/runtime/configuration/remove-response-pmode.md

 ## Remove Sending PMode as responding PMode

 Since <span>AS4.NET</span> vXXX the **Receiving PMode** is used to respond to AS4 messages instead of referencing a **Sending PMode**.
-This means that upgrading to this version with older **Receiving PModes** will lead to different respondses.
+This means that upgrading to this version with older **Receiving PModes** will lead to different responses.
 The breaking change means that the:

 - **Sending PMode**'s `PushConfiguration` becomes **Receiving PMode**'s `ReplyHandling.ResponseConfiguration`
 - **Sending PMode**'s `Security.Signing` becomes **Receiving PMode**'s `ReplyHandling.ResponseSigining`